fmv1992/data_utilities/readme.md

 * Output images if `save_figures == True` to a tempfolder

 ## Other

+* Create a data_parser helper for handling unstructured CSV files
+    * Ideas: identify time series
+    * Enable header regex
+    * Enable footer regex
+    * Parse 'body' of numbers as 'body' of the data.

 * Move changelog and todo sections to separate files (https://github.com/pypa/sampleproject)